Annealed almost periodic entropy: Almost periodic sequences

 A group $\G$ is called \textbf{maximally almost periodic} if it has an AP sequence $(\pi_i)_{i\ge 1}$ that separates the elements of the group.
 For finitely generated groups, this property turns out to be equivalent to residual finiteness.
-Maximally almost periodic groups were introduced by von Neumann~\cite{vonNeu34} and treated by Weil in~\cite[Chapter VII]{WeilIGT} and Dixmier in~\cite[Sections 16.4--5]{Dix--Cstar}.
-A more modern introduction can be found in~\cite[Subsection 4.C.b]{BekdelaHarUDC}.
-See also~\cite[Section 6.4.2]{BroOza08} for a connection from maximal almost periodicity to Kirchberg's `factorization property'.
+Maximally almost periodic groups were introduced by von Neumann~\cite{vonNeu34} and treated by Weil in~\cite[Chap.
+VII]{WeilIGT} and Dixmier in~\cite[Secs.
+16.4--5]{Dix--Cstar}.

-If $\A = C^\ast \G$ where $\G$ is countable and discrete, then an AP sequence whose tracial states converge to $\tau_{\rm{reg}}$ is called \textbf{asymptotically regular}.
+If $\A = C^\ast \G$ where $\G$ is countable and discrete, and $\tau$ is the regular tracial state on $\A$, then an AP sequence whose tracial states converge to $\tau$ is called \textbf{asymptotically regular}.
 Such an AP sequence is necessarily separating, so a group must be maximally almost periodic to have such a sequence.
-On the other hand, starting from any AP sequence that separates the elements of $\G$, a standard construction of running tensor products produces a new such sequence whose tracial states converge to $\tau_{\rm{reg}}$.
+On the other hand, starting from any AP sequence that separates the elements of $\G$, a standard construction of running tensor products produces a new such sequence whose tracial states converge to $\tau$.
 So a finitely generated group has an asymptotically regular AP sequence if and only if it is residually finite, by the result recalled above.